WilliamJGrace/WilliamJGrace/README.md

 - 💻 &nbsp; JavaScript/React/Node.js/Express | MongoDB/PostgreSQL | Ruby/Ruby on Rails
 - 🧪 &nbsp; RSpec/Capybara/Jasmine/Jest/Enzyme
-- 🎓 &nbsp; BSc Microbiology | Graduate of Makers Bootcamp!
+- 🎓 &nbsp; BSc Microbiology | Graduate of Makers Bootcamp
 - 💼 &nbsp; Previous Experience in Start-ups and Charities
 - 🎵 &nbsp; Passion for listening to and discovering music (Psttt! if you're a fan of Spotify check out [Road To Discovery](https://road-to-discovery.herokuapp.com/))
 - 👇 &nbsp; Take a look at my CV and browse some of my projects!